You don’t have to be a marketing expert to wear a marketing hat. You can start by taking a walk in your clients’ shoes!

 - new website with SEO

-- cheap websites
+- budget websites

 … therefore we would need to include as many of those words as possible.
 Your company may have more than one product line or service so you may need to consider dedicating a page to each, focussing the keywords across several pages.
 Your home page will cover the main industry, such as Financial Services with references and links to other pages for Investments, Pensions, etc. Search Engines will index all major pages by their content.